 Do not mix different light sources at once as it can cause real problems to your final output.
 Some lightboxes come with built-in light similar to the one we used above.
 However, not all are equipped with the right color temperature.
 The GemLightbox above is built with 5000+K color temperature – the perfect color temperature for photographing jewelry.

 Use a camera that will allow you to configure its settings.
 This will come in handy when you dive into the process.
 Configuring camera settings such as ISO, aperture, and shutter speed will help you take the best jewelry product images.
 You can manipulate these three settings to reduce camera shake when photographing your jewelry.

 For others, a tripod is a piece of optional equipment.
 However, this is one key to capturing sharp images as it prevents unnecessary movement that could lead to blurry jewelry images.

 One popular misconception when photographing jewelry is the need to use an expensive DSLR camera.
-Through the years of working with small and big jewelers worldwide, we can assure you that you don’t need expensive camera equipment to capture a perfect-looking jewelry image.
-In fact, you can take professional quality jewelry images using only your smartphone!
+Through years of working with small and big jewelers worldwide, we can assure you that you don’t need expensive camera equipment to capture a perfect-looking jewelry image.
+In fact, you can take professional-quality jewelry images using only your smartphone!
 See our video above.